adithyaiyer1999/data-structures-recitations-nyu2024/Recitation02/RecitationNotes.md

 nums is sorted in non-decreasing order.
 ```
 ### Question 2
-Given a string s, reverse the order of characters in each word within a sentence while s>ll preserving whitespace and ini>al word order.
+Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

 ```
 Input: "Let's take LeetCode contest"